leftouterjoins/podsumer/README.md

     - Docker Compose
  - Privacy oriented
     - No data or usage collection
-    - Proxy and cache podcast feeds to reduce traffic to data collecting feed and media servers
+    - Proxy and cache podcast feeds to reduce your traffic to data collecting feed and media servers.
- - Support for streaming audio
+ - Supports streaming audio files (e.g. seek to any part of a podcast)
- - Export OPML of proxied podcast feed
+ - OPML Import & Export
+   - Import your current subscriptions from another app
+   - Export subscriptions to podsumer feeds for use in your mobile or other podcast app.
  - Single file library
     - sqlite DB
  - Automatic feed refresh
     - Original feeds checked for updates when proxied feeds are queried.

 # Usage

+This project is useful for self-hosters who listen to podcasts.
+It allows you to listen to your podcasts via the web on your own infrastructure.
+You can also use the OPML export to subscribe to Podsumer's mirror of the original feeds.
+This improves privacy as download and listening metrics will not be tied to your phone or personal computer.
+Using something like gluetun you can have all the traffic to podcast servers go through a VPN as well, further shrinking your digital footprint.

 ## Installing with Docker Compose